mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 Genetic Algorithm Optimization in Python
 Michael Sjöberg
 Jan 05, 2023
-May 27, 2023
+May 28, 2023

-## <a name="1" class="anchor"></a> [Introduction](#1)
+## <a name="1" class="anchor"></a> [Genetic algorithms](#1)

-Genetic algorithms are a type of computational method that uses concepts from biology, such as natural selection and evolution, to find solutions to problems.
-They are a subclass of evolutionary computing and are used to search through a large set of potential solutions to find the best one.
-A binary genetic algorithm (BGA) is one type of genetic algorithm effective at working with both continuous and discrete variables, as well as optimizing many decision variables at once.
+Genetic algorithms is a subclass of evolutionary computing and works by searching through a large set of potential solutions to find the best one based on some measurement of fitness (as in survival of the fittest).
+As in biology, diversification in solutions is introduced via different selection methods, crossover, and mutation.

-To use a BGA, we need to define its components, which includes encoding and decoding system for variables, fitness function to evaluate potential solutions, initial population of solutions, and rules for selection, mutation, and generating new solutions.
+A binary genetic algorithm (BGA) is one type of genetic algorithm that is effective at working with both continuous and discrete variables, as well as optimizing for many decision variables at once.

 #### Dependencies

-Dependencies needed.
+Python and `tabulate` (optional but makes tables pretty).

 ```python
 import random